Formula One: Max Verstappen wins world championship in Abu Dhabi | DW | 12.12.2021

 In the most dramatic finishes to one of the most dramatic seasons in years, Max Verstappen was crowned 2021 Formula One world champion after overtaking Lewis Hamilton on the final lap.

+Initially, the decision was made lapped cars wouldn't overtake only for the decision to be changed and the five cars between Hamilton and Verstappen were ordered to overtake the Safety Car, which handed the Dutchman the chance he thought he had lost.

-With one lap left, Hamilton did his best to hold Verstappen at bay but eventually, the fresher tires paid off as he overtook Hamilton to seal the race win and his first drivers' championship.
+That left the championship to be decided with one lap left and both challengers at the front.
+Hamilton did his best to hold Verstappen at bay but eventually, the Dutchman's fresher tires paid off as he overtook Hamilton to seal the race win and his first drivers' championship in the most dramatic fashion.

 Hamilton got the better start than Verstappen, taking the lead off the Dutchman from the first corner.
 Verstappen nearly took it back just a few corners later, but Hamilton retained top spot having taken a shortcut after being forced wide.